 Step #7: Review

 Now that you’ve read the material and taken notes, review everything you’ve learned.
 You can do this right after you have finished reading the material, or after some time has passed, to see how much you retained.
 Browse your notes to recall the important topics that were covered in the chapter.
 Try to predict questions that your professor may put on an exam and practice how you would answer them.

 Make sure you have a strong understanding of what you read.
 If you feel confused or do not understand a concept, use the page references you included in your notes to go back and read about that concept.

 Also, this is a good time to look over your notes to make sure they are thorough enough and contain all the important information you will have to study later.
 While your notes should be brief, they should also be detailed enough to allow you to refresh your memory of the most important concepts.

 How to study with your textbook

-You will find it helpful to reread the introductory paragraph and summary at the end of the chapter.
+You will find it helpful to re-read the introductory paragraph and summary at the end of the chapter.
 These give you a basic refresher about what information is included in the chapter.
+Use your questions and any questions from the text itself to review core concepts and terminology.
 Revisit headings, subheadings, and bolded terms.
 Also, maximize the work you’ve already done by reviewing underlined or highlighted words that you marked while you were reading.